LandscapeCombinator/LandscapeCombinator/README.md

   Make sure there are no errors in the Output Log (in the LogLandscapeCombinator category).
   You should see your landscape appear in your editor.
 * Go to the `Landscape Mode` of Unreal Engine in order to paint the landscape.
-You can use the basic landscape material `MI_Landscape` provided by the plugin, which as an auto layer called `Mix` (with adjustable snow, grass, and cliff materials).
+You can use the basic landscape material `MI_Landscape` provided by the plugin, which as an auto layer called `Mix` (with adjustable snow, grass, cliff, and road materials).

 ### Technical Notes